-Chilli con Carne is a traditional supper dish that can be adapted to individual tastes.
-Easy to put together but it can have extra flourishes added if desired.
+Chilli con Carne is an easy to make, traditional supper dish that can be adapted to individual tastes.
+Just a few simple ingredients are needed for the basic recipe but you can have extra flourishes added if desired.

 Warming, hearty dish that is a delight to share with friends.
-Easily adapatable for different tastes – including vegetarians
+Easily adaptable for different tastes – including vegetarians

 Origins of this Well Known Chilli Dish

 The origins of the use of beans in chilli may well have been because beans were used as a substitute for meat but the early recipes, do not contain them.
 The growth of chilli con carne in the US seems to have been along the cowboy trail in the 1850s where dried meat was re-hydrated and cooked up with onions and chilli to make a warming and substantial stew.
 The original chilli dish didn’t contain tomatoes it seems.

 Cubes of stewing beef might have been more common, but it is just as likely these days to be made with a good lean, mince beef.
 The name came from Spain and it does bear some resemblance to ‘Spanish Stew’ that ladies from the Canaries who came to America, were seen to be cooking.
 There is also evidence that the ‘chilli Queens’ of San Antonio in the 1880s sold a stew similar to chilli con carne on their stalls in the open air.

 Whatever the origins, ‘chilli’ as the dish name is commonly shortened to, is now a staple of the UK and American diet.
 Cooking up a large chilli con carne is often what I will do if friends are coming for supper.
 It reminds me as well of my student days when there was some rivalry to see who could make the best (ie hottest but edible!) chilli – and may be some competition as to who had the most stamina to eat a really hot chilli!